Bartallama3D/website/_products/17-mac-mini-rackmount-1-slot.md

 This listing includes the rackmount, a Cat6 keystone insert with patch cable, a keystone blank, the hardware to install the Mac mini, and the rack hardware (cage nuts and screws).

-Product overview and Mac mini installation instructions: Coming soon!
+Product overview and Mac mini installation instructions: https://youtu.be/EHq3kyHxhSA

 Disclaimer: We are not affiliated with, collaborating with, or endorsed by Apple.
 Mac mini is a trademark of Apple Inc. This is a custom-designed accessory.